artikcloud/tutorial-java-WebSocketEventFeed/README.md

 }]
 ```

-Stop WebSocket device channel.
+Stop WebSocket device channel on the device.
 You should see the new event 'device.status.online' in the output

  3. At My ARTIK Cloud, connect a new device and then delete it.
 You should see the output like the following: